Natural gas discoveries and an 1892 oil well at Neodesha revealed giant Mid-Continent fields.

 The Kansas Historical Society’s photography collection in Kansas Memory includes photos of the Norman No. 1 well capturing the excitement it brought to Neodesha.

-The Kansas Oil Museum in El Dorado, Butler County, educates visitors about the Mid-Continent oilfield — first in the country revealed using the new science of petroleum geology.
+The Kansas Oil Museum in El Dorado, Butler County, educates visitors about the Mid-Continent oilfield — the first in the country revealed using the new science of petroleum geology.

 _______________________